 "And I want to stay at this hotel?"

 "It's good fun.
 Cheap and the restaurant downstairs is where all the go-go girls go after the go-go bars close on Patpong."

 "Patpong?"
 I was lost after hearing so many 'gos'.

 "It's the wickedest street in Bangkok.
 You'll love it."
-Micheal had a colored stone business and we discussed diamonds.
+Micheal sold colored stones to Europe and we discussed diamonds.
 He called Pattaya home.
 Seeing the ignorance on my face, he wrote down his telephone number.

 “Come down and see me some time.
 It’s Disneyworld for men.”

 "More so than Patpong?"

 We bid farewell at the train station.